Tropical geometric interpretation of ultradiscrete singularity confinement

 \section{Abstract}

-We present a new interpretation of the ultradiscretization procedure in terms of a non-archimedean valuation on the field of Puiseux series.
-We shall demonstrate how the new interpretation of the ultradiscretization gives a correspondence between singularity confinement for discrete mappings and ultradiscrete singularity confinement for ultradiscrete mappings using results from tropical geometry.
+Using the interpretation of the ultradiscretization procedure as a non-Archimedean valuation, we use results of tropical geometry to show how roots and poles manifest themselves in piece-wise linear systems as points of non-differentiability.
+This will allow us to demonstrate a correspondence between singularity confinement for discrete integrable systems and ultradiscrete singularity confinement for ultradiscrete integrable systems.

-Integrable cellular automata are dynamical systems that are discrete in time, space and state that possess properties typically associated with integrability\cite{Zakharov:Integrability}.
-These properties include the existence of Lax-pairs, the existence of conserved quantities and key properties regarding singularities such as the Painlev\'e property and singularity confinement\cite{Zakharov:Integrability}.
-This study considers ultradiscrete systems defined by a tropically rational map

-By tropically rational we mean the functions are expressible solely in terms of the binary operations $\oplus$($\max$), $\otimes$($+$) and $\oslash$($-$).
-We consider $X_n$ to be an element of $\mathbb{S}^m$, where $\mathbb{S} = \mathbb{R}\cup \{ -\infty \}$ is the max-plus semiring\cite{Pin:Tropical}.
-We consider systems of the form \eqref{eq1:map} to be extended cellular automata because the operations of the max-plus semiring allow the of the possible restriction of $X_n$ to $\mathbb{Z}^m \subset \mathbb{S}^m$\cite{Tokihiro:UltradiscretSystems}.
-This possible restriction of these integrable systems to the integers makes them particularly attractive in the sense that, despite their simplicity, represent the very core characteristics of integrable systems\cite{Gramani:ULTIMATE}.